Request a Demo Search

 How donor management and fundraising software can support strategic planning

-Donor management and fundraising software can offer plenty of support throughout your entire strategic planning process.
+Donor management and fundraising software can offer plenty of support throughout your strategic planning process.
 Here are just a few of the ways you can use integrated donor management and fundraising software to streamline your planning:

 • Set goals and assess progress made toward them.
 Using your software, you can establish goals and assign team members to take charge of each task.